Pollinator patches

 We’re growing native plants and making kits so that local gardeners can provide the perfect food for bees, butterflies, other pollinators and birds in spring, summer, and fall.
 Since 2022, we our Pollinator Patch Program has resulted in more than 8,000 native plants being planted in Ottawa South and beyond.

-The signup form for 2025 was available from May 15th to May 20th at 7 p.m.
-Residents of River, Gloucester-Southgate, Capital and Alta Vista Wards applied to receive a kit of pollinator-friendly native plant seedlings to create wildlife habitat gardens.
+The signup form for 2026 will be available starting from 1 pm on May 20th.
+Residents of River, Gloucester-Southgate, Capital and Alta Vista Wards can apply to receive a kit of pollinator-friendly native plant seedlings to create wildlife habitat gardens.

 Garden light options: Sunny (6+ hours of sun per day) or a shady/part sun (2-4 hours of sun per day)

-As quantities are limited, we prioritize kits for community and public gardens and also those in Ottawa South neighbourhoods that make our current Butterflyways even better, and decrease the distance that pollinators need to travel.
+This year we will distribute only 30 residential kits and will prioritize OSEAN volunteers and the Ottawa South neighbourhoods circled in red to make our current Butterflyways (shown with flower icons) even better, and decrease the distance that pollinators need to travel.

 How far can a pollinator travel?